thinktandem/thinktandem.io/src/content/services/training.md

 ---
 layout: layouts/service.html
 title: Training Opportunities
-byline:  ...because your team is the best investment you can make
+byline:  ...because your team is the best investment you can make.
 cta: Acheive with your team.
 link: /services/training

 ---
-<p>The long-term goal is to empower your organization to succeed on its own terms.
-Often, that means helping to train your team to support new technologies and learn better ways of developing solutions. <a href="../services/support">There are times you’ll want help</a> but you the day-to-day world, you can be the hero by teaching your team how to succeed on their own.</p>
+<p>Empower your organization to succeed on its own terms by helping to train your team with new technologies and better ways of developing solutions. <a href="../services/support">There are times you’ll want help</a>, but in the day-to-day world, you can be the hero by teaching your team how to succeed on their own.</p>

 <div class="row">
   <div class="col-sm-4">